Guvera: History

 In June 2016 Guvera was blocked from a stockmarket listing.
 The company began operating in only 5 markets: Australia, India, Indonesia, Saudi Arabia, and the United Arab Emirates, and Darren Herft stepped down as CEO in July 2016, replaced by founder Claes Loberg.

 On 27 July 2016, the company shut down its operations in its home market of Australia and reiterated its intentions to "focus all efforts in key emerging countries, such as India and Indonesia".
 As of May 2017, Guvera shut down all operations across all remaining Asian markets.

 On 27 June 2017 it was reported that a federal investigation in to Guvera had started.

 In January 2018, former CEO Darren Herft was questioned in a public hearing by the Federal Court of Sydney about the company's operation and failure.

-Guvera announced on August 9, 2024 a new K-pop streaming partnership in South Korea, giving the company streaming rights to over 600,000 K-pop songs.
-This is similar to Guvera's previous music streaming services model, however, now makes up only a part of their business model, which has become deliberately diversified post relaunch, with additional focus on legacy music services like live events.
+On August 9, 2024, Guvera announced a planned relaunch, as well as a new K-pop streaming partnership in South Korea, giving the company streaming rights to over 600,000 K-pop songs.
+This is similar to Guvera's previous international music streaming model.
+However, that now makes up only a part of their business model, which has become deliberately diversified since its relaunch, with additional focus on legacy music services like live events to follow.
+The company also bought the rights to SoundStage Live and also announced an interactive "fantasy game" called MyVML later that year.

 In October 2024 a two-part documentary on Guvera was released by the Australian Special Broadcasting Service.

+Since then, nothing new has been announced of the relaunch, with the company's last posts being in November 2024, and the company's current owner, Darren Herft, quietly moving to other projects.
+It is unknown if the company's relaunch has been quietly cancelled or delayed.